rpelisse/emeapc-2019-quarkus-intro/README.md

 Lab 1 - Quarkus Core Features (CDI, Logging,...)
 ===

 This lab contains a series of requirements for you to implement by changing the code of the application we build during the first lab.
 Each requirement will allow you to explore the API and services provided by the Quarkus framework.
+Use this lab to explore some pretty cool feature of Quarkus, like the hot replacement of code!

-* Implements a log file for all business request, using @PostConstruct to open the logfile and @PreDestroy to ensure the resource is properly closed
+* Implements a log file (using [java.nio.files](http://roufid.com/append-content-to-file-in-java/#files)) for all business request, using @PostConstruct to open the logfile and @PreDestroy to ensure the resource is properly closed
 * Refactor your code to move the logic into a separate object, use [CDI injection](https://quarkus.io/guides/cdi-reference) facility to inject as a dependency (using @Inject)
 * Do a quick benchmark to evaluate the performance of your implementation
 * Replace your logfile using the [logging facility offered by Quarkus](https://quarkus.io/guides/logging-guide), rerun your benchmark to compare the performance of this new implementation